BryanR77/home-media-server/README.md

 - After enabling hardware acceleration, configure it in Jellyfin's web UI under `Dashboard → Playback → Transcoding`
 - For Intel Quick Sync on OKD/OpenShift, a custom SCC is automatically created by the Helm chart
 - For NVIDIA NVENC, the GPU Operator typically works with the default `restricted-v2` SCC
-- Consider using node selectors or affinity rules to schedule Jellyfin on nodes with the appropriate hardware:
+- When hardware acceleration is enabled, you can pin Jellyfin to nodes with the hardware using the per-acceleration scheduling fields:

 ```yaml
 jellyfin: